 It is important that the knowledge derived from publicly funded research be transferred as quickly as possible to the producers and other members of the public who can make use of this information.

-Saskatchewan Agriculture has established three programs to get new information, and especially new technology, into the hands of producers, food processors and other agri-business people.
+The Saskatchewan Ministry of Agriculture has established three programs to get new information, and especially new technology, into the hands of producers, food processors and other agri-business people.

 - Agriculture-Applied Research Management (Agri-ARM) program is a province-wide network of eight regional applied research and demonstration sites that performs a similar role as the ADOPT program but on a permanent basis.
 Each site is affiliated with a specific producer group that sets the research priorities for that site.